 The ultimate goal of the Handspun Hope initiative is to achieve economic independence for the women who work for us and sustainability for the program itself.
 We are projecting full sustainability will be reached within the next five years.

 Join the slow fashion movement and shop an assortment women's, men's and children's knit apparel.

 Don’t miss the opportunity to visit Umuzabibu Mwiza, home to Handspun Hope, while in Rwanda!

 During the atrocities of the 1994 Rwandan Genocide, the rare skill of spinning wool into yarn was completely lost.
-However in 2008, True Vineyard Ministries reintroduced this craft, along with Merino sheep to Rwanda, so the craft could employ widows and abandoned women.
+However, in 2008 True Vineyard Ministries reintroduced this craft, along with Merino sheep to Rwanda, so the trade could employ widows and abandoned women.

 As you visit Umuzabibu Mwiza, witness firsthand this remarkable project and meet the women as they participate in the age old craft of spinning yarn from the fleeces of their own flock of Merino sheep.
 Using only hand tools and spinning wheels, discover how the women create organic yarn and dye it naturally with native plant materials such as cosmos petals, onionskins and eucalyptus leaves.

-After your tour, you will have an opportunity to purchase Handspun Hope yarn and hand knit products, once only available through social business partners such as Kate Spade & Company and Indego Africa.
+After your tour, you will have an opportunity to purchase Handspun Hope yarn and hand knit products, once only available through social business partners such as Kate Spade & Company and Purl Soho.
 Our newest collection includes hats for all ages, blankets… and even baby gorillas!
 We are certain you will find the perfect Handspun Hope keepsake to take home from your trip to Rwanda!